-- 1. All unit members on duty as of June 1 of any calendar year will be given written notice by the appropriate officials of their school assignment for the forthcoming school year.
-Members will be notified between June 1 and the end of the school year.
+- A. 1.
+All unit members on duty, as of June 1 of any calendar year, will be given written notice by the appropriate officials of their school assignment for the forthcoming school year, between June 1 and the end of the school year.
 Principals will notify all school-based members, in writing, of their projected class and subject assignment and other duties by the end of the school year.
 All unit members reporting on and after June 1 of any calendar year will be assigned and notified for the ensuing school year as soon as it is feasible. - 2.
 In the event that changes in such schedules, class, subject assignments, and/or duties are necessary after the end of the school year, all unit members affected will be notified promptly in writing, with reasons.
 All unit members must leave summer addresses and telephone numbers with the appropriate official.
-On the request of the unit members affected, the changes will be reviewed promptly by the appropriate director, the unit members, and, at their option, a representative of the Association.
+On the request of the unit members affected, the changes will be reviewed promptly by the appropriate community superintendent, the unit members, and, at their option, a representative of the Association.
 If the unit member is not satisfied that such changes are necessary and if the unit member wishes to resign, their resignation will be accepted without prejudice. - 3.
-Sections B and C below govern assignments of unit members who are incumbents in positions at a school or work site.
+Sections B and C below govern assignments of unit members who are incumbents in positions at a school or work site. - B. 1.
+Principals will strive to assign teachers in the areas in which they are certificated and experienced. - 2.
+Grade changes of more than three levels for elementary teachers who have taught at a particular level for 7 or more consecutive years shall be arrived at in a collaborative manner by the principal and the teacher.
+If an agreement is not reached, the assignment will be reviewed by the Director of Learning, Achievement and Administration, at the request of the unit member. - C. Changes in grade assignment in the elementary schools and in subject assignment in the secondary schools will be made by the principal, who will invite teachers to express their preferences in writing.
+The principal will review preferences with the appropriate resource teacher, department chairperson, or team leader and/ or grade-level teachers directly affected.
+To the extent that it is possible, changes in grade assignments in the elementary and in subject assignment in the secondary schools will be voluntary. - D. Whenever practicable, in placing newly hired classroom teachers in a school assignment, the principal and the appropriate resource teacher or department chairperson shall have an opportunity to interview the new teachers.